July 2025 - to be reviewed annually

 - Increased hours for our careers advisor to support destinations events, alumni, careers cafes, and the Individual needs of pupils.

-- To continue to develop the employer encounters programme in all departments.
+- To continue to develop the careers learning opportunities and employer encounters programme in all curriculum areas.

 - New Training Provider links (Training 2000 and BAE) to support KS4 post 16 options.